Ryan Mendes: Lille

 On 1 September 2012, Mendes returned to Ligue 1 on a four-year deal at Lille.
 He joined for a €3 million fee – the club was in a good financial place after the sale of Eden Hazard to Chelsea – and his monthly salary rose from €7,000 to €120,000.
 He missed the second half of his first season after having surgery on a right ankle tendon and remained on the sidelines until December 2013.
 He told the league's website that he was not going to retire despite the injuries.

+Mendes's opportunities at Lille were reduced after the dismissal of manager Rudi Garcia in 2013.
 On 4 September 2015, Mendes joined English side Nottingham Forest on a season-long loan.
 He scored his first goal for the club twenty days later, opening a 1–1 draw with Huddersfield Town.

 Later career

 On 31 January 2017, Mendes signed for Kayserispor – ranked 17th in Turkey's Süper Lig – until the summer of 2020.
 In July 2018, he terminated his deal and moved to Sharjah FC of the UAE Pro League on a three-year deal.
 He won the league in his first season.

-Remaining in the United Arab Emirates, Mendes moved to Al-Nasr SC in Dubai on a two-year contract.
+Remaining in the United Arab Emirates, Mendes moved to Al-Nasr SC in Dubai on a two-year contract in July 2020.
+On 10 August 2023, he went back to Turkey's top division and signed a two-year contract with Fatih Karagümrük.